RTippin/messenger/README.md

 - React / Vue frontend.
 - Configurable friend driver.
 - Language file support.
+- BOTs in group threads that respond to custom commands.

 ### Notes
 - If our event listeners are enabled in your config, the queue your worker must use is `messenger`, as all listeners are queued on that channel.